reglue4go/docs/stringable/README.md

 #### Upper

-The lower method converts the given string to uppercase:
+The Upper method converts the given string to uppercase:

 ```go
 value := stringable.New("golang").Upper().Value() // GOLANG